How to Prepare Yourself to Buy a House at Auction?

 Make sure you have taken into account your financial commitments and everyday expenses before deciding how much you can afford to spend on your home loan and repay comfortably.
 Most importantly, agree to stick to that limit.

-Approach a home lender like Mortgage House and organise a conditional pre-approval.
+Approach a home lender like Mortgage House and organise a conditional approval.
 This will give you a good idea of how much you can borrow and help you decide on a home loan that suits your needs.
+It will also show you as a serious buyer amongst onlookers and those testing the water, and allows you to make a conditional offer on a property to help secure the perfect one as soon as it comes along.

 Cover yourself legally: